 From Editor's Desk:

-Welcome to the June issue of 'AFY-IAA Newsletter'.
+Welcome to the December issue of 'AFY-IAA Newsletter'.

 We appeal all your colleagues from the field of Ayurveda to contribute interesting Articles for this newsletter.

 We welcome your feedback and suggestions as we are committed to you leading a happier life with the help of Ayurveda.
 Please don't forget to give your Feedback when you visit the website this time

 Dr.Shashikant Patwardhan & Prof. Dr. Subhash Ranade.

 News about activities of International Academy of Ayurveda From India and Abroad for November 2017 Read it Here! »

 Prof. Em.
 Dr. Subhash Ranade,Chairman, IAA And Dr. Sunanda Ranade,Vice-Chairman, IAA, are are starting this new series of articles from this issue of AFY-IAA Newsletter.
 These articles have been written specially for readers of this newsletter.

 Since last 35 years, They are propagating Ayurveda all over the world.
 Till today, they have visited 77 countries and have taken the flag of Ayurveda to all the five continents of the World.
 This new series of articles will cover various countries, their brief historical background, interesting sightseeing places, important Ayurvedic Institutions and people who have contributed to the spread of Ayurveda.
 We are sure that all Ayurvedic enthusiast will find this series very informative and interesting.